Secret assassins of ancient Sparta: The Krypteia and their murderous missions

 Moreover, the decline in military power and prestige led to internal strife and a questioning of the traditional Spartan values and institutions.

-While there is no definitive account of when or how the Krypteia was officially disbanded, it likely faded away gradually, its operations scaled back and its members absorbed into other roles as Sparta struggled to adapt to its reduced circumstances.
+While there is no definitive account of when or how the Krypteia was officially disbanded, it likely faded away gradually, its operations scaled back and its members absorbed into other roles as Sparta struggled to adapt to its changed circumstances.